 On This Page:

 The Questionnaire activity allows you to survey your students using a wide range of question types.
 For example, you can collect informal/ungraded student feedback on your course or on a particular topic.
 You can view all responses or individual student's responses (and control whether or not students see only their own response), and you can download the data collected in a number of file formats including .csv, .xlsx, HTML table, .json, .ods and PDF.

 - Unlike the Quiz activity, the Questionnaire activity is designed primarily to gather information from students, not to assess or test their knowledge.
 You can, however, set up the questionnaire so that students receive a grade if they complete the activity.
-For more details on Quiz activity, see Add and Configure a Quiz Activity in Moodle.
+For more information about Quiz activity, see Add and Configure a Quiz Activity in Moodle.

 You can create a survey using the following types of questions: